-“Next to Love “by Ellen Feldman is a fictional book which follows three childhood friends before, during and after World War II.
+“Next to Love” by Ellen Feldman is a fictional book that follows three childhood friends before, during, and after World War II.

 - 304 pages